-Other medications that affect urine color, and bring on a smell that's something like rotten eggs, include penicillin and sulfonamide antibiotics, antimalarials and medication for rheumatoid arthritis.
+Other medications affect urine color and bring on a smell that's something like rotten eggs, including penicillin and sulfonamide antibiotics, antimalarials and medication for rheumatoid arthritis.

 If you are concerned about how your medication is affecting your health, you should speak to your doctor for further advice.